HoppyCat/HoppyCat/README.md

 # Cathedral

 Cathedral is a public archive of longitudinal, interconnected human-AI context-window conversations, shared for research, documentation, citation, and non-commercial creative/artistic study.
+It also includes selective, attributed public discourse as part of documenting the human-AI turn from inside the architecture.

 ## Teacat / Bubble Tea Cat